Tronhjem/ORchestra/README.md

 - All white space is ignored in a line
 - Use `//` for comments until the end of the line

-### Data sequences

-Data is designed to be used anywhere in any way, it is always just the number.
-For triggers, the first argument of `note` or `cc` data, they will evaluate if it's above 0 and be a boolean for trigger.
-For cc's and notes and velocity, values will be sent directly as defined.

 ### Operators

 `+` `-` `*` `/` operates on numbers as you would expect them to in normal math.